joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 In `~/.gitconfig`, ensure `credentials.helper = osxkeychain`

 Now try a `git push` on one of your private repos (e.g. `~/Dropbox/cheatsheets`) to get prompted for your passcode.

+## Other apps of interest

+- [Stats](https://github.com/exelban/stats) for showing stats in the menu bar.
+However, I found this didn't work too well on Apple M1 Max in January 2025.
+- Alfred - non-free app launcher, faster than Spotlight
+- Raycast - non-free app launcher, faster than Spotlight, and with clipboard history